 8.4 Permit unique reference number

-In accordance with Regulation 12 of the Regulations and as allowed in the EToN technical specification each permit must have a unique reference number.
+In accordance with Regulation 12 of the Regulations and as allowed in the technical specification each permit must have a unique reference number.
 For all permits it is a requirement that where there is any other linked permits, references to those other linked permits must be included with the permit.

 A valid unique permit reference number shall be prominently displayed on the site information board in line with the conditions.